seanboe/temp_site/_posts/2024-07-10-stimulatorPart1.md

 categories: [ Biomech, PCBs ]
 ---

+_Forword: I need to thank my lab mentor, [Chris Shallal](https://www.linkedin.com/in/christopher-shallal-4a5634150/), for helping me out on this project, especially on the human-bio side of things.
+He's the reason I didn't accidentally electrocute myself :D_

 This summer, my main goal is figuring out how to make a mobile muscle stimulator with "blanking" capabilities.
 Here's roughly how I arrived at this project:

 1. Our lab is inventing [super cool surgeries](https://www.media.mit.edu/publications/mechanoneural-interfaces-for-bionic-integration/) that allow us to provide feedback to amputees via controlled muscle contractions within their limb.